 The rule of thumb that professional flooring installers follow is to stagger the end joint of adjacent rows by a distance equal to 2 or 3 times the width of the plank.
 That makes 6 inches the most common minimum spacing for 2- and 3-inch hardwood boards, but laminate planks are typically wider than this.
 They can be anywhere from 5 to 12 inches wide, so following this rule is impractical when installing a floating floor.

 In practice, a minimum spacing of 6 inches works well for 5-inch laminate planks.
 If the planks are wider, you can increase the minimum to 8 or 10 inches.
-Although it's fine to make the spacing even wider than this, it seldom make sense to maintain a minimum of more than 10 inches.
+Although it's fine to make the spacing even wider than this, it seldom makes sense to maintain a minimum of more than 10 inches.
 Doing so makes it difficult to avoid H-joints, which, in the art of installing laminate flooring for beginners, is one of the most common racking mistakes.

 The length of the planks you're installing is a limiting factor when spacing end joints.
 Laminate flooring planks come in 3- and 4-foot lengths, and when you're installing 3-foot planks, you'll want to use a shorter spacing to avoid H-joints.